Zaresir/PetOMatic/README.md

   * Options window can be opened through the Interfaces menu or with the command `/pom config`
 * List of pets automatically updates when new pet is unlocked
 * List of pets opens above button by default, but will move list below the button if the position of the button would cause the list to open past the top of the screen
+* The pet button may be hidden from the UI either.
+This may be toggled through the Options window or with the command `/pom hide`